lloydracine/Getting-and-Cleaning-Data/CodeBook.md

 #### Appropriately label the data set with descriptive variable names.

-Each data frame of the data set is labeled - using the `features.txt` - with the information about the variables used on the feature vector.
-The `Activity` and `Subject` columns are also named properly.
+Each data frame of the data set is labeled - using "features.txt" - with the information about the variables used on the feature vector.
+The "Activity" and "Subject" columns are also named properly.

 ```
 # 4. Appropriately label the data set with descriptive variable names.